 The jersey features another nod to the franchise’s inaugural sweaters in the “V” on its arm striping.
 Instead of a white overlay, however, it is embedded within the stripes itself.

 The collar was also updated be completely black, which differs even from that of the specialty jersey released during the team’s 50th anniversary season which more closely resembles the original.
 In addition, the silhouetted North Shore mountains are featured in the hanger detail located on the inside of the collar.

 The (in)famous Flying Skate logo underwent a facelift as well, with this revision removing any traces of white.
 Most of the white outlines and speed lines are missing entirely, but those that remain were recoloured to be red or yellow, greatly simplifying the crest overall.

 With the unveil of the current Canucks brand in 2007, the organization’s goal was to finally establish a team identity that would stand the test of time.
 And ten years later, they’ve remained committed to that plan.

 As a result, the Vancouver Canucks has played some of their best hockey wearing the design, including moments such as the rise of Sedinery, rock-solid goaltending, dragon slayings, and the 2011 Stanley Cup Run.

-NHL rosters are more dynamic than ever in this salary cap era.
-However, two things continue to bond together this team, players, and fans: the blue and green on their sweaters, and beauty of Vancouver in their hearts.
+Rosters are more dynamic than ever in this salary cap era, with an endless stream of new names.
+However, two things will continue to bond together this team, players, and fans: the blue and green on our sweaters, and beauty of the city it represents. ∎